Essential Sun Protection Tips For Hikers

 Portait photo of woman wearing sun hat and hiking apparel with setting sun in the background

-Alternatively, a baseball-style cap works in a pinch and we especially like them for backpacking since there’s no back brim to rub up against your pack.
+If you want something more packable, a good old bucket hat works great.
+Alternatively, a baseball-style cap works in a pinch, and I especially like them for backpacking since there’s no back brim to rub up against your pack.
+Need more recommendations?
+Check out our post on Best Hiking Hats for Women.

-Sun Protection Accessories for Hiking
+Wear these Sun Protection Accessories

-Additional Tips for Sun Protection While Hiking
+Additional Tips for your Hike

 To further protect your skin from the sun while hiking, here are a few additional tips:

-For long hikes, check ahead weather of time to see how hot it’s going to be so you can cover up appropriately.
+• Check the weather: For long hikes, check ahead weather of time to see how hot it’s going to be so you can cover up appropriately.
 Also, research whether there is shade along the trail or whether you’ll be completely exposed so you can be prepared.

-If possible, pick a shady trail if you’re going to be hiking midday or if it’s going to be particularly hot.
+• Pick a shady trail: If possible, pick a shady trail if you’re going to be hiking midday or if it’s going to be particularly hot.

 Woman hiking down forested trail next to a river wearing sun protective clothing